Step 1 – Contact information

-List all the authors, specifying their roles and functions (e.g., edited by, compiled by, under the direction of, translated by, illustrated by), the exact spelling and form of their names as they will appear on the title page (e.g., Bill McKerrow, W.R.
-McKerrow, William R. McKerrow, William Russell McKerrow) and the order in which the names will appear on the title page.
+List all the authors and other contributors, specifying their roles and functions (e.g., edited by, compiled by, under the direction of, translated by, illustrated by), exactly as they will appear on the title page, and in the order in which they will appear.

-Co-publisher(if any)
+Co-publisher(s) (if any)

 Title from previous edition(s), if different

 Provide titles of previous editions so that the links between editions can be created in the catalogue records.

 ISBN, date of previous edition(s)

 Provide the International Standard Book Number(s) (ISBN) and date(s) for any previous edition.